Flybell/starter-academic/content/authors/admin/_index.md

   url: "https://lalandlab.st-andrews.ac.uk/current-lab-members/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am Lynn Chiu.
+bio: Lynn Chiu is a philosopher of biology and science communicator.

 # Interests to show in About widget
 interests:
-- Visiting Scholar (University of St. Andrews)
+- Visiting Scholar
-- Communications Strategist (KLI)
+- Communications Strategist
-- Media/Communications Officer (EES)
+- Media/Communications Officer

 # education to show in About widget
 education: